kostiantyn-nemchenko/ansible-role-patroni/README.md

 An Ansible role which installs and configures [Patroni](https://github.com/zalando/patroni/) - HA solution for PostgreSQL.

+### Help Wanted!
+If you encountered any difficulties with deploying the role into your environment, noticed a bug or a missing feature or just have an idea of how this project could be enhanced, please feel free to file an issue.

 ## Requirements

 This role requires root privileges, so tell ansible to use `become: true` in any [convenient way](http://docs.ansible.com/ansible/latest/become.html) for you.